karldm/asckit/README.md

 ## Specifications
 * External Micro-USB plug or any regulated power supply 5V/2A
 * Main heater controlled by a single relay (SPDT – single latch 5V coil - 250VAC—10A)
-* Air solar ventilation controlled by a relay (SPDT – single latch 5V coil - 250VAC—10A) (1)
+* Air solar ventilation controlled by a relay (SPDT – single latch 5V coil - 250VAC—10A) (the thermostat may be used without an air solar ventilation, in that case it is a classical single zone thermostat)
 * One user-controlled relay (SPDT – single latch 5V coil)
 * Two numerical temperature sensors for user applications (-50/+125 °C)
 * Heated zone measurement accuracy (DHT22 sensor) [temperature +/- 0.2 °C, humidity +/- 1%]
 * Network connection by Wifi or Ethernet cable
 * Embedded Webserver (Linino on Arduino Yun)
-* REST requests format for parameters access (compatible with most modern Home Automation systems) (1) the thermostat may be used without an air solar ventilation, in that case it is a classical single zone thermostat
+* REST requests format for parameters access (compatible with most modern Home Automation systems)